BhaveshBhakta/Sports-Image-Classification-Using-EfficientNetB0/README.md

 We welcome contributions to improve the project.
 You can help by:

-  * Performing comprehensive hyperparameter tuning for the top-performing regression models.
+  * Fine-tuning the hyperparameters of the custom head and training process to further optimize performance.
-  * Exploring more robust strategies for handling missing values, especially for the `region` column.
+  * Exploring different pre-trained models to compare their effectiveness.
-  * Investigating advanced feature engineering techniques, such as creating interaction terms between performance and demographic features.
+  * Implementing more robust data augmentation or preprocessing techniques.
-  * Adding explainability (e.g., SHAP or LIME) to understand which player and team attributes are the most significant drivers of market value.
+  * Adding a more detailed evaluation on the test set, including a classification report and confusion matrix, to validate the model's performance on unseen data.